planttheidea/unchanged/README.md

 ): unchanged.Unchangeable;
 ```

-Returns a new clone of the `object` passed, with the `value` added at the `path` specified.
-This can have different behavior depending on whether the item is an `Object` or an `Array`.
+Returns a new object based on the `object` passed, with the `value` added at the `path` specified.
+This can have different behavior depending on whether the item is an object or an array; objects will simply add / set the key provided, whereas arrays will add a new value to the end.

 ```typescript
 const object: unchanged.Unchangeable = {